mattermost/docs/source/help/getting-started/creating-teams.rst

 -  It cannot start with the following restricted words: ``signup``, ``login``, ``admin``, ``channel``, ``post``, ``api``, ``oauth``

-Best Practices for Using a Single Team vs Multiple Teams
+Best Practices for Using a Single Team vs. Multiple Teams
 -----------------------------------------------------------------

 Mattermost can be deployed both to a single team and to multiple teams.